May 16, 2016

 These details are drawn from the Real Estate Institute monthly reports for April 2016, and focus only on farm sales - excluding lifestyle blocks.

-The market recorded 144 sales, which is four less than the same month last year but +5% above the average April over the past four years.
+The market recorded 144 sales, which is -10% below the same month last year and -6.5% below the average April over the past four years.

-Higher average prices applied across across all farm types except arable and finishing units.
+Lower average prices applied across Dairy, Grazing and Horticulture units.

 The number of sales is presented here, without the average price, because average prices bounce around dramatically depending on the size and type of business unit being sold.
 However, the following table sets out the median prices per hectare over the past three months, as reported by REINZ.

 for saleyard and processor price trend graphs, see